-A beautiful lawn complements the rest of the garden and makes the whole garden look fantastic.
-Spring is the best time to spend a little time and effort getting it into shape - mowing the grass, feeding with a lawn fertiliser and dealing with bare patches, ugly weeds and moss.
+A beautiful lawn compliments the rest of the garden and makes the whole garden, look fantastic.
+Spring is the best time to spend a little time and effort, getting it into shape - mowing the grass, feeding with a lawn fertiliser and dealing with bare patches, ugly weeds and moss.

 A simple lawn care programme will give you a lawn to be proud of, keep it in perfect condition and make friends and neighbours green with envy.